Hemp-Derived CBD

 -

-What are NSAIDs and what are they used for?Non-steroidal anti-inflammatory drugs are medications used most commonly to treat pain and conditions related to inflammation (swelling).
-They are the most common kind of medication used to treat arthritis, but can also be used in conditions such as bursitis and tendonitis.
-Examples include Aspirin, Ibuprofen (Advil), Naproxsyn (Aleve) and Nabumetone (Relafen).
-NSAIDs can be found over-the-counter (OTC) or can be given as a prescriptions.
+What are NSAIDs and how are they used?Non-steroidal anti-inflammatory drugs (NSAIDs) are medications used to treat pain and inflammation.
+They are commonly used for conditions such as arthritis, bursitis, and tendonitis.
+Examples include Aspirin, Ibuprofen (Advil), Naproxen (Aleve), and Nabumetone (Relafen).
+NSAIDs are available both over-the-counter and by prescription.

 -